Alcohol use disorder (AUD) is split into mild, moderate and severe and more extreme cases need detox and rehab for alcoholism.

 - How long have you had a problem with drinking?

 If you are in general good health and have not been drinking for very long, an outpatient programme may be the right choice for you.
-In the event that you have multiple issues and a longer history of problem drinking, it may be best to consider an inpatient treatment option.
+In the event that you have multiple issues and a longer history of problem drinking, it may be best to consider an inpatient detox and rehab for alcoholism treatment option.

 Once you have dealt with these questions you can look into treatment that provides licensed quality care with a high success rate and that falls within your affordability bracket.

-You may want to consider asking the following questions of potential treatment facilitators:
+You may want to consider asking the following questions of potential detox and rehab for alcoholism treatment facilitators:

 - Do you accept medical aid?